arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

                 properties:
                   error:
                     description: |
-                      Flag if there was an error (true) or not (false).
-                      It is false in this response.
+                      A flag indicating that no error occurred.
                     type: boolean
+                    example: false
                   code:
                     description: |
-                      The response code.
+                      The HTTP response status code.
                     type: integer
+                    example: 200
                   collections:
                     description: |
-                      The list of all vertex collections within this graph.
+                      A list of all edge collections used in the edge definitions of this graph.
-                      Includes collections in edgeDefinitions as well as orphans.
                     type: array
                     items:
                       type: string
         '404':
           description: |
-            Returned if no graph with this name could be found.
+            Returned if no graph with this name can be found.
           content:
             application/json:
               schema: